 Parks and public spaces

-There’ll be a lot more green and hangout-worthy public spaces in Wynyard Quarter very soon; you’ll have new laneways to wander along with a coffee from Rushworth and new parks where you can enjoy uber fresh seafood in sushi from Azabu or a poke bowl from Ika Bowl.
+There’ll be a lot more green and hangout-worthy public spaces in Wynyard Quarter very soon; you’ll have new laneways to wander along with a coffee from Rushworth and new parks where you can enjoy uber fresh seafood from Sanford and Sons or a poke bowl from Ika Bowl.

 The first of the new spaces to be complete is Urunga Plaza, which runs between the new Park Hyatt Auckland hotel and the harbour’s edge.
 You can expect to see art, green spaces, pohutukawas and street furniture that pays tribute to the maritime history of the area.